Projects sponsored by another organisation (with a La Trobe collaborator)

 Temporary Halt / Early Termination of Study

-A temporary halt or early termination of study may be required due to safety issues to participants.
+A temporary halt or early termination of the clinical trial may be necessary due to safety issues for participants.
 This occurrence should be reported to the Lead HREC immediately, but no later than 15 calendar days of becoming aware of halting or terminating the project.
+If La Trobe University is not the lead HREC a copy of this notification should also be forwarded to Human Ethics as soon as practicable.

 Site Principal Investigator